-There’s still marketplace scepticism and doubt regarding the staying power of this clean energy revolution.
-Milunovich quotes that lots of institutional investors do not believe in global warming, and adopt a”wait and see” attitude complicated by authorities impasse on energy security laws.
-For people that are looking at those markets, their motivation ranges from worries about oil scarcity, supremacy from the”new Sputnik” race, the shoring up of homeland security and for a few – a concern regarding the consequences of climate change.
+There’s still marketplace skepticism and doubt regarding the staying power of this clean energy revolution.
+Milunovich quotes that lots of institutional investors do not believe in global warming, and adopt a”wait and see” attitude complicated by authorities’ impasse on energy security laws.
+For people that are looking at those markets, their motivation ranges from worries about oil scarcity, supremacy from the”new Sputnik” race, the shoring up of homeland security, and for a few – a concern regarding the consequences of climate change.
 Many look askance at people who see that we’re in the middle of a fundamental shift in the way we create and use energy.
 Milunovich, for these reasons, is”careful in the brief term, bullish on the long.”

 The Valley of Death

 Every new technology brings with it demands new funding.
 From the first day revolution, with funding demands 10 times those of IT, the challenge will be moving from idea to prototype into commercialization.
 The Valley of Death, as a current Bloomberg New Energy Finance whitepaper, Crossing the Valley of Death pointed out, is that the difference between technology production and industrial maturity.